TommasoLocatelli/GRUAN_EDA/README.md

 ## What is GRUANpy?

 GRUANpy is a toolkit for analizing GDP.
+Hope to pubblish it on PyPI at some point. 🤞

+## How to use it?

+Just put in the "gdp" folder (or wherever you like) a GDP.nc file and import gruanpy to:
+- read it
+- make fancy plots
+- compute PBLH
+- ...
+The limit is the sky, literraly.
+You can find some example inside the "code_example" folder.

 ## Some tips.

-Thanks to NetCDF Explorer (VSCode Extension) to let us look at .nc.info files.
+NetCDF Explorer (VSCode Extension) to let us look at .nc.info files.